 Many jobs receive little advertising and are filled via personal contacts, so networking, job shadowing and speculative applications are essential – particularly for the most popular areas of work such as advertising, fashion, magazine and newspaper photography.

 It is advisable to prepare a relevant portfolio, which can be used to highlight your abilities in speculative applications.
-Advertised vacancies appear in newspapers and specialist publications such as British Journal of Photography and its respective website.
+Advertised vacancies appear on the internet, in newspapers and specialist publications such as British Journal of Photography and its respective website.

 There are routes into photography for both university graduates and school leavers.

 Photography, film, art, design or media studies degrees can be advantageous – particularly for technical skills.
 Alternatively, there are many part-time photography courses, such as City & Guilds and Creative Skillset, which can offer a useful starting point.

 To find out how to get into a career in photography via a school leaver route, visit the media section of TARGETcareers, our website for school leavers.